LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-08-rustlings-option.md

 ## option3.rs

 Please do read [`ref`].
-By default, match statements consume all they can, which can sometimes be a problem, when you don’t really need the value to be moved and owned.
+By default, match statements consume all they can, which can sometimes be a problem, when you don’t need the value to be moved and owned.
 Which is the exact case here.

-By using `ref` keyword, we inform compiler that we don't want `move` to be happened.
+By using the `ref` keyword, we inform the compiler that we don't want `move` to happen.
 We rather *borrow* the value(`y`) for a moment.

 ```rust